SnowConvert: Function References for Teradata¶

 Differences between Teradata and Snowflake date-time extraction¶

-Parameters: The main difference between Teradata and Snowflake extract function is that Snowflake does not handle intervals, it only supports dates and times.
-For further information on this, read Snowflake’s EXTRACT function documentation and Teradata’s EXTRACT function documentation.
+Parameters: The key distinction between Teradata and Snowflake’s EXTRACT functions is that Snowflake only works with dates and times, while Teradata also supports intervals.
+For more details, refer to Snowflake’s EXTRACT function documentation and Teradata’s EXTRACT function documentation.

 Parameters¶